vedantmehta7/youtube-abuse-analysis/README.md

 - Create automated reports on policy enforcement effectiveness and trends.
 - Develop visualizations to communicate insights to non-technical teams.

-## Contributing
-Contributions are welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) first.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, please contact [Your Name](mailto:vedantmehta987@gmail.com).
+For questions or feedback, please contact [Vedant Mehta](mailto:vedantmehta987@gmail.com).